farshidrezaei/farshidrezaei/README.md

 # Hi 👋 My name is Farshid Rezaei
 ## Full-Stack Web Developer

-I have been coding for 6 years and I am very interested in learning.
-In the last two years, I have collaborated on several successful organizational projects in the field of big data with billions of data.
-As proficient as I am at Back-End, I am fluent in Front-End, especially the Vue.js framework.
-I have defensible portfolios in my career.
-I am always looking for growth and development and I welcome new challenges.
+I have been working as a web software developer for 6 years and I am very interested in learning.
+In the last 3 years, I collaborated in several successful organizational projects with billions of data, as well as projects in the field of fintech and financial and payment solutions.
+I have defensible portfolios and valuable experiences in my work records.
+I am always looking for growth and development and welcome new challenges.

 * 🌍  I'm based in Tehran, Iran
 * ✉️  You can contact me at [me@farshidrezaei.ir](mailto:me@farshidrezaei.ir)
 * 🚀  I'm currently working on [Vandar](http://vandar.io)